The Well Community: A place to belong

 - people find help, experience change and discover answers; where destructive lifestyles, habits, addictions and compulsions are abandoned; and where wasted lives are retrieved and new beginnings are launched.

-- life transformation and recovery is sought with expectancy; where mental illness is understood with empathy and compassion, where some are healed forever of the confusion in their brains, while others progressively advance in their own recovery process, and yet others are simply embraced in the midst of their illness.
+- life transformation and stability is sought with expectancy; where mental illness is understood with empathy and compassion, where each can progressively advance in their own process toward stability, and all are accepted in the midst of their challenges.

-- people are encouraged to reach their full potential; where individuals are empowered through volunteer opportunities and vocational programs; where laughter and good fun are infused in every activity; and where Community members are trained and developed to be actively and personally involved in the organizational life of the community.
+- people are encouraged to reach their full potential; where individuals are empowered through healthy relationships; where laughter and good fun are infused in every activity; and where Community members are invited to be actively and personally involved in the organizational life of the community.

-- God is worshiped joyfully and reverently; where his Word is taught, studied and obeyed; where prayer is the undergirding for all we do and for every initiative we take; and where all kinds of people serve God in various ways.
+- God is worshiped joyfully and reverently; where his Word is taught; where prayer is the undergirding for all we do and for every initiative we take; and where all kinds of people serve God in various ways.

 - the good news of God is the underlying theme; where grace is accepted and extended; where love for people springs from love for God; where joy permeates the air and where people are one in spirit.

 Founded in 2002 by Joel Pulis, The Well Community is a 501(c)(3) nonprofit organization.
 While it started as a simple, church outreach to a handful of people, The Well has grown into a flourishing, significant ministry among adults recovering from serious mental illnesses.